sinanuygunn/blender_quick_reference/README.md

 ## Usage

+1. Copy an image or image link from your browser.
+3. Use the add-on to paste the image or link as a reference.

 Once installed, the add-on will be available in the View3D > Add > Image (CTRL + A > Image).